timlabs/uscode/United States Code/TITLE 21-FOOD AND DRUGS/CHAPTER 09-FEDERAL FOOD, DRUG, AND COSMETIC ACT/SUBCHAPTER V-DRUGS AND DEVICES/Part I-Nonprescription Sunscreen and Other Active Ingredients/Part I-Nonprescription Sunscreen and Other Active Ingredients.md

 #### (b) Method
 * The Secretary shall publish the reports under subsection (a) in the manner the Secretary determines to be the most effective for efficiently disseminating the report, including publication of the report on the Internet website of the Food and Drug Administration.

+### §360fff–8.
+Sunset
+* This part shall cease to be effective at the end of fiscal year 2022.